icecube27/ctf-writeups/2019/Zeronights-Hackquest/unlock/README.md

     return val
 ```

-The complete script can be found [here](./locker.png).
-Finally, the flag can be found on this image:
+The complete script can be found [here](./locker.py) and the flag on this image:
 ![secret.png](./secret.png)